marcotallone/deep-learning-project/README.md

 Deep learning models are widely used in medical imaging for their ability to learn complex patterns and features from images.
 In particular, convolutional neural networks (CNNs) have for long time been the most common models used for image **classification**, i.e. the task of assigning a label to an image and **segmentation**, i.e. the task of identifying and delineating the boundaries of objects in an image.
 In recent times, however, transformers models have been introduced in the field of computer vision and have shown to be very effective in the former tasks.\
 This project aims to develop multiple deep learning models for brain tumor classification and segmentation on magnetic resonance imaging (MRI) images using CNN, U-Net, and VIT models in order to compare their performance as well as their strengths and weaknesses.\
 Given an input MRI image, the **classification** task in this context consists in predicting the type of tumor present in the scan if any.
-Anomg the possible tumor classes found in the adopted dataset, the implemented networks were trained to classify between *glioma*, *meningioma*, *pituitary*, and *no tumor* classes.\
+Among the possible tumor classes found in the adopted dataset, the implemented networks were trained to classify between *glioma*, *meningioma*, *pituitary*, and *no tumor* classes.\
 On the other hand, the **segmentation** task consists in identifying different tumor regions in input MRI images.
 In this case, in fact, the dataset consisted of images labelled with multiple masks highlighting *necrotic and non-enhancing tumour core (NCR/NET)*, *edema (ED)*, and *enhancing tumour (ET)* regions respectively.\
 For the development of the models, the following two datasets have been used: